Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 	- *Do you think there is a better way to structure the encoder than the two-level hardware structure introduced in this lab?
 There is no wrong answer, but be sure to explain your reasoning.*
 		- **insert answer here**
 ### Conclusion
 We covered deriving boolean equations from truth tables and K-Maps and transforming boolean equations to both Sum of Product and Product of Sum with `NAND` / `NOR` gates.
 Afterwards, in Part B, we worked more with Vivado and VHDL and practicing using the FPGA board for development and testing.
+We saw implementations of priority encoders in Vivado, including a gate-based 8:3 priority encoder, a multiplexer-based 8:3 priority encoder, and a two-level 16:4 priority encoder.

 ### Attachments / Appendix
 #### Drawn Gate Implementations